John Monash: Commander of the Australian Corps

 On 1 June 1918, the promotion of Monash to lieutenant general and commander of the Australian Corps, at the time the largest individual corps on the Western Front, was confirmed.

-Monash’s promotion was not without contention.
-Among those who considered and advocated for Major General Brudenell White to have command of the Australian Corps were Australia’s Official War Correspondent and later Official Historian, Charles Bean, and journalist Keith Murdoch, although historian Justin Chadwick has written that Bean was one of many of that view.
+Monash's promotion was not without contention.
+Among those who considered and advocated for Major General Brudenell White to have command of the Australian Corps were Australia's Official War Correspondent and later Official Historian, Charles Bean, and journalist Keith Murdoch, although historian Justin Chadwick has written that Bean was one of many of that view.

-Bean had reservations about Monash’s ‘ideals’. and was said to have a general prejudice against Monash’s Prussian Jewish background.
-According to Kelly, Bean’s core motivation at that time was that Brudenell White's appointment was in the best interest of the A.I.F., and that it would be a big mistake for White to leave the Australian Corps and go with Birdwood to the British Fifth Army.
-Historian Burness noted that Bean did recognise Monash’s ability and was not concerned that he should be promoted, but he considered Brudenell White was better fitted to command the fighting corps.
+Bean had reservations about Monash's "ideals". and was said to have a general prejudice against Monash's Prussian Jewish background.
+According to Kelly, Bean's core motivation at that time was that Brudenell White's appointment was in the best interest of the AIF, and that it would be a big mistake for White to leave the Australian Corps and go with Birdwood to the British Fifth Army.
+Historian Burness noted that Bean did recognise Monash's ability and was not concerned that he should be promoted, but he considered Brudenell White was better fitted to command the fighting corps.

-In this climate Hughes arrived at the front before the Battle of Hamel prepared to replace Monash, but after consulting with senior officers, and after seeing the superb power of planning and execution displayed by Monash, he changed his mind.
+In that climate Hughes arrived at the front, before the Battle of Hamel, prepared to replace Monash but, after consulting with senior officers, and having seen the superb power of planning and execution displayed by Monash, he changed his mind.

-In the Official History, Charles Bean noted that Monash was more effective the higher he rose within the Army.
+In his Official History, Charles Bean noted that Monash was more effective the higher he rose within the Army.
 His depth of knowledge not only of military matters, but also of engineering and business, ensured that his operational plans were the product of meticulous preparation and thorough and rigorous scrutiny.

-Bean later wrote of his own ‘high intentioned but ill-judged intervention’ and that ‘those who took action (relating to Monash’s appointment) did so as I afterwards realised, without adequate appreciation of Monash, who, though his reputation as a front line soldier had been poor, was never the less a much greater man than most of us then thought.’
+Bean later wrote of his own "high intentioned but ill-judged intervention" and that "those who took action (relating to Monash's appointment) did so as I afterwards realised, without adequate appreciation of Monash, who, though his reputation as a front line soldier had been poor, was never the less a much greater man than most of us then thought."

 At the Battle of Hamel on 4 July 1918, Monash, with the support of the British 4th Army commander Sir Henry Rawlinson, commanded the 4th Australian Division, supported by the British 5th Tank Brigade, along with a detachment of American troops, to win a small but operationally significant victory for the Allies.